 284:201.
 PRINCIPLES OF ANALYSIS.
+4 credits.

 Prerequisite, 102.
-Elementary theory of analytical chemistry

-with emphasis on gravimetric and volumetric procedures.
-Laboratory.
+Elementary theory of analytical chemistry with emphasis on gravimetric and volumetric procedures.

 284:202-203.
 INSTRUMENTAL METHODS I AND II.
+4 credits each.

 Prerequisite, 201 and 292:151, 152, 153; or permission.
 Instrumentation employed in qualitative and quantitative analysis.
 Theory and practice in chromatographic, electrochemical, optical, thermal and other methods.
 202 or 203 can be taken independently.
 Laboratory.